yongsungm/yongsungm.github.io/projects/project-3.md

 I planned and executed a 12 day 876 mile bicycle tour from Columbus, OH to<br>
 Omaha NE.
 The goal of the trip was to make the journey without support and<br>
 for as low of a cost as possible.
 To accomplish this, I bought a used bicycle<br>
-and researched everything I would need to know to successfullycomplete the <br>
+and researched everything I would need to know to successfully complete the <br>
 trip.
 I joined a bicycle co-op to gather advice and learn whatI could from <br>
 experienced cyclists.
 Here I learned basic bicycle maintenancesuch as how to<br>
 change spokes and patch tires.
 I also physically trained beforehand by making<br>